-- 95% diversion of construction and demolition waste by 2025 (SA Waste Strategy 2020-25) - Our aspiration is to foster a green transformation of the South Australian economy (SA Economic Statement) - Metropolitan Area only.
-Targets for non-metropolitan areas are set in Regional Waste Management Plans
+- 95% diversion of construction and demolition waste by 2025\ (SA Waste Strategy 2020-25) - Our aspiration is to foster a green transformation of the South Australian economy (SA Economic Statement)

 6. Land use planning

 - Incorporate greenways in all transit-oriented developments and along major transit corridors (30 year plan for Greater Adelaide) - 60% of all new housing in metropolitan Adelaide will be built within close proximity to quality public transport (rail, tram, O'Bahn and bus) by 2045 (30 year plan for Greater Adelaide) - Increase the percentage of residents living in walkable neighbourhoods in metropolitan Adelaide by 25% by 2045 (30 year plan for Greater Adelaide) - Locate more than 50% of Greater Adelaide's net dwellings growth and about 35% of Greater Adelaide's new jobs in transit corridors.
 (30 year plan for Greater Adelaide)